human-conditions/yodrew.github.io-original/_pages/pre-sale.md

     - donations and contributions to my 2016 crowdfund are credited 100%
     - leanpub purchases are credited 70%
     - credit is tranferable
-    - include a mention or record of your prior contribution (eg, a leanpub order #) with your current one.
-If you lost it, I might have it somewhere or remember
+    - include a mention or record of your prior contribution (eg, a leanpub order #).
+If you lost it, I might have it.
     - I gladly honor claims from anyone who helped me in any way since my R&D began 32 years ago
     - see a list of credits at [future webpage].
 Look for yours by your initials, year, and country code where you were at the time.
 If you don't see it, let me know.